-We're over a year into the pandemic now and there are so many different face masks on the market.
-I’ve been writing features on non-medical face coverings for over 12 months now, and I thought I’d seen it all – how wrong I was.
+We're two years into the pandemic now and there are so many different face masks on the market.
+I’ve been writing features on non-medical face coverings during all that time, and I thought I’d seen it all – how wrong I was.

 What about a mask that cleans itself and you don’t have to wash it daily?
 Sounds too good to be true?
-Well it’s real - face mask company är have launched a face covering which is self-cleaning, and sterilises itself every two hours.
+Well it’s real - face mask company är offer a face covering which is self-cleaning, and sterilises itself every two hours.

-Big logo white face mask with valve and replaceable nanofilter (other colours available), was £26.44 now £12.86, är
+Big logo white face mask with valve and replaceable nanofilter (other colours available), £26.44, är

 Unlike the majority of reusable face coverings – which benefit others more than the wearer – the är face mask adds an extra level of protection for the wearer.
 It reduces 99% of viruses on the surface of the mask within two hours thanks to a revolutionary self-cleaning function which was developed in Sweden and has been scientifically tested and verified.